Automated Inference of Graph Transformation Rules: Preliminaries

 \begin{definition}[Subrule] Let $p_1 = (L_1\xleftarrow{l_1}K_1\xrightarrow{r_1}R_1)$ and $p_2 = (L_2\xleftarrow{l_2}K_2\xrightarrow{r_2}R_2)$ be two rules.
 We say $p_1$ is a subrule of $p_2$, $p_1 \subseteq p_2$, if there exists a match $m\colon L_1 \rightarrow L_2$ such that $\delta = L_2 \xRightarrow{m, p_1} H$ is a direct derivation with $f_{p(\delta)} \equiv f_{p_2}$.
 The rules $p_1$ and $p_2$ are said to be isomorphic, $p_1 \simeq p_2$, if they are subrules of each other, $p_1 \subseteq p_2$ and $p_2 \subseteq p_1$. \end{definition}

 The subrule relation $p_1 \subseteq p_2$ ensures that whenever the rule $p_2$ is applied, $\delta_2 = G \xRightarrow{m_2, p_2} H_2$, there exists a direct derivation $\delta_1 = G \xRightarrow{m_1, p_1} H_1$ such that $f_{p(\delta_1)} \equiv f_{p(\delta_2)}$.
 It suffices to use the match $m\colon L_1\rightarrow L_2$ from the subrule definition in the construction of the match $m_1 = m_2 \circ m$.
-The rule isomorphism defined by the means of the subrule relation thus relates rules by their applications, any two isomorphic rules apply to the exact same graphs with the exact same results.
-It therefore suffices to consider the equivalence classes defined by the isomorphism, or more precisely, their canonical representatives\footnote{The equivalence classes can be infinite in general, but a total order minimizing the size of the graphs $L$, $K$ and $R$ and maximizing the element labels according to the order on $\Sigma$ identifies a canonical representative.}.
+The rule isomorphism defined by the means of the subrule relation thus relates rules by their applications rather than their structure, as is the case for isomorphisms of the underlying spans.
+Any two isomorphic rules apply to the exact same graphs with the exact same results.
+It therefore suffices to consider the equivalence classes defined by the isomorphism, or more precisely, their canonical representatives\footnote{The equivalence classes can be infinite in general, but a total order minimizing the size of the graphs $L$, $K$ and $R$ and maximizing $\dom(\lambda)$, that is $\lambda(x) = \epsilon$ for an $x \in V(K) \cup E(K)$ only if $\lambda(l(x)) \neq \lambda(r(x))$, identifies a canonical representative.}.
 From now on, we identify all rules with their canonical representative.

-Being reflexive and transitive, the subrule relation elevated to the isomorphism classes (canonical representatives) is a partial order.
-For rules $p = (L \xleftarrow{l} K \xrightarrow{r} R)$ such that $r\colon K \rightarrow R$ is a monomorphism, the downward closure of $\{p\}$ has a unique minimal element.
+The subrule relation is reflexive, as one can take the match $m = \id_L\colon L \rightarrow L$ to be the identity, and transitive, the match $m=m_2\circ m_1 \colon L_1 \rightarrow L_3$ being the composition of the subrule relation matches $m_1\colon L_1\rightarrow L_2$ and $m_2\colon L_2\rightarrow L_3$.
+The subrule relation lifted to the isomorphism classes (canonical representatives) is thus a partial order.
 Example~\ref{ex:subrules} illustrates the subrule relation on three rules, including a minimal subrule, as well as an example of rules which are not subrules of one another in spite of high structural similarity.

+The ranges of the element maps $f_{p(\delta)}$ and $f_{p_2}$ from Figure~\ref{fig:subrule} are by definition equal to the images of $l'$ and $l_2$, respectively.
+The isomorphism $f_{p(\delta)} \equiv f_{p_2}$ thus gives us the equality $\codom(l') = \codom(l_2)$ and by extension, the function ${l_2}^{-1} \circ l'=\varphi_K\colon D \rightarrow K_2$ is not only injective, but also total and surjective.
+It is not necessarily a morphism, however, as it is not guaranteed to preserve labels.
+It is intuitive to see that $\varphi_K$ will be a morphism in case $p_2$ is the canonical representative of its subrule isomorphism class, due to its invariant graph $K_2$ specifying all possible labels.